roneli/fastgql/docs/src/content/docs/queries/queries.md

 }
 ```

-fetch all users and thier posts, for each post we fetch it's categories and the user who posted it.
+fetch all users and their posts, for each post we fetch it's categories and the user who posted it.